vijayan007/data-copier/README.md

 # Data Copier
-- Copies data from one DB to another DB
+Copies data from one DB to another DB

+## Steps to Run
 - Download this repo in to your local machine
+- `cd run`

 ## Steps for MySQL DB
-- `cd run`
-- edit `mysql.txt` and provide source and destination database connections details and each sqls in a line as shown below
+- Edit `mysql.txt` and provide source and destination database connections details and each sqls in a line as shown below
-- **Note: don't add any empty space**
+  - **Note:** don't add any empty space

 ### Sample input file
 ```sql
 com.mysql.cj.jdbc.Driver